harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 {% include image-caption.html imageurl="/assets/images/posts/2019/terraform-guide-3.png"
 title="Terraform Plan: Merged Tags" caption="Terraform Plan: Merged Tags" %}

-The `tags` variable isn't overwritten, the values from `default` and those from `local.tfvars` are merged together.
+The `tags` variable isn't overwritten, the values from `default` and those from `local.tfvars` are merged.
 However, if both maps contain the same `key`, the `value` from the `.tfvars` file is used.

-Next, add a `all_outputs.tf` file.
-This file will query essential, resource-independant data from Azure while applying a *Terraform* script.
+Next, add a `all_outputs.tf` File.
+This file will query essential, resource-independent data from Azure while applying a *Terraform* script.
 For now, the name of the *Azure Subscription* will be queried and written to the console once the script will be applied.

 ```hcl
 #all_outputs.tf